Application for a January 2024 start is still open.

 Teaching hours and attendance

 We teach most of our modules in half-day blocks so that we can facilitate practical and group work as well as more formal lectures.
 We find that students enjoy this approach and lecturers can be more creative and involved in the learning experience.
 We also timetable most teaching to take place on Fridays and Saturdays to enable people in full-time work or with caring responsibilities to take part.
+But you may have at least one elective which runs mid-week.
 Your specific timetable will depend on the electives you choose and whether you study full-time or part-time.
 Each 20-credit core module will typically involve four or five Fridays or Saturdays each semester.
-The two taught semesters run from September to December and mid-January to mid-April.
+The taught semesters run from September to December and mid-January to mid-April.
+As it is an intensive course, we advise people working full-time to study with us part-time.

 Who are DMI?